-All first-time entering freshmen at all state-supported colleges and universities in Arkansas who are admitted to enroll in all associate or bachelor's degree programs shall be tested by the admitting institution for purposes of placement in either college-level credit courses in English and mathematics or remedial courses in English composition, reading, and mathematics.
+A first-time entering freshman at a state-supported institution of higher education who is admitted to enroll in an associate or a bachelor's degree program shall be tested by the admitting institution for purposes of placement in either college- level credit courses in English and mathematics or remedial courses in English composition, reading, and mathematics.
 Remedial courses shall not provide credit toward a degree.

-The State Board of Higher Education shall determine the tests to be used, the testing procedures and exemptions, and minimum scores below which students at all institutions must take remedial courses.
-The State Board of Higher Education shall base these decisions on consultation with representatives of the institutions of higher education, analysis of the placement procedures presently used by institutions in Arkansas, statewide placement testing programs in other states, and pilot projects involving testing of entering freshmen at selected institutions in Arkansas.
+The Arkansas Higher Education Coordinating Board shall determine the test or other criteria to be used; testing procedures and exemptions; minimum scores or criteria below which students at all state-supported institutions of higher education must take remedial courses; and minimum scores or criteria to allow simultaneous enrollment in college-level credit and remedial courses.
+The Board shall base these decisions on consultation with representatives of the state-supported institutions of higher education; analysis of the placement procedures presently used by institutions in the state; statewide placement testing programs in other states; and pilot projects involving testing of entering freshmen at selected institutions in the state.